ivo-/bund/README.md

 #### Usage with React

 And here we are to the essence, how to use `bund` for practical front-end applications.
-Integration with is as simple as:
+Integration with React can be as simple as:

 ```js
 import { combine } from 'react-bund';